GameFoundry/bsf/Documentation/Manuals/Native/coreThread.md

 Every core object is split into two interfaces:
  - @ref bs::CoreObject "CoreObject" - Implementations of this interface represents the simulation thread counterpart of the object.
- - @ref bs::CoreObjectCore "CoreObjectCore" - Implementations of this interface represents the core thread counterpart of the object.
+ - @ref bs::ct::CoreObject "ct::CoreObject" - Implementations of this interface represents the core thread counterpart of the object.

-When a @ref bs::CoreObject "CoreObject" is created it internally queues the creation of its @ref bs::CoreObjectCore "CoreObjectCore" counterpart on the main command queue.
+When a @ref bs::CoreObject "CoreObject" is created it internally queues the creation of its @ref bs::ct::CoreObject "ct::CoreObject" counterpart on the main command queue.
 Similar thing happens when it is destroyed, a destroy operation is queued and sent to the core thread.
+Objects used on the core thread are named the same as their simulation thread counterparts, but are in the **ct** namespace.

-Aside from initialization/destruction, core objects also support synchronization of data between the two threads (e.g. a @ref bs::Light "Light" is a core object, and when the user changes light radius, it is automatically synchronized to its core thread counterpart @ref bs::LightCore "LightCore").
+Aside from initialization/destruction, core objects also support synchronization of data between the two threads (e.g. a @ref bs::Light "Light" is a core object, and when the user changes light radius, it is automatically synchronized to its core thread counterpart @ref bs::ct::Light "ct::Light").

 ## Creating your own core objects {#coreThread_b_a}
 To create a custom core object, you need to implement the @ref bs::CoreObject "CoreObject" class, which by default requires no methods to be implemented.